Thein-Naing/netflix/README.md

 https://netflix-473cc.web.app/

-`Will continue backend  for user sign in sign up functions and auth`
+`Will continue backend  for user sign in sign up functions, stripe payment and auth`